VincentFoulon80/php-search/README.md

 # Admin Panel

-**Warning : This panel does not handle any security by itself.
+:warning: **Warning : This panel does not handle any security by itself.
 If you use it, it's up to you to prevent the public from accessing it !**

 The Admin panel is a class that need to be instantiated and then run.
 It's not a callable file so you'll need to call it via a regular php file :